manuel-morales-a/PBSP_PDFs_newphysics/README.md

 # PBSP_PDFs_newphysics
-This repo contains the code, files, and runcards required to reproduce and analyse the PDF fits in the presence of New Physics presented in [insert arxiv reference].
+This repo contains the code, files, and runcards required to reproduce and analyse the PDF fits in the presence of New Physics presented in [arXiv:2307.10370](https://arxiv.org/pdf/2307.10370.pdf).

 # Instructions